BayminBamu/Airline-Manager-4-Bot-OlympianVersion/README.md

 More features will be added in future updates.

-Some Features that were promised by LouisJ are scrapped due to the difficulty of it.
+ Notes = Some Features that were promised by LouisJ are scrapped due to the difficulty of it.

 ## Disclaimer
 The use of this bot is against the Terms of Service of Airline Manager 4.